peter-power-594/WordpressMarkupMarkdown/readme.txt

 == Changelog ==

+= 3.3.6 =

+Bug fix:
+- Fixing PHP error with undefined array key

+= 3.3.5 =

+Bug fix:
+- Adding a whitelist on the REST hook to allow the rendering of markdown with REST content

 = 3.3.4 =

 Bug fixes:
-- Removing blank icon in the toolbar when the spell checker addon was disable
+- Removing blank icon in the toolbar when the spell checker addon was disabled
 - Fixing the case when a custom image size was overriden by wordress predefined size

 = 3.3.3 =